Ron Olsen: Personal life

 Olsen is a member of the Theta Tau Epsilon fraternity.
 After spending more than 30 years in Southern California, Olsen now lives in Maryland.

 Awards and accomplishments

-Olsen is the recipient of multiple Emmy Awards for his coverage of the Malibu Fire in 1993, the Northridge earthquake in 1994, best newscast over 35 minutes in length (Prime News-KTLA-TV) in 2006 and a Peabody Award for KTLA-TV’s coverage of the Rodney King beating in 1991.
+Olsen is the recipient of multiple Emmy Awards for his coverage of a 1993 Malibu fire and the 1994 Northridge earthquake, best newscast over 35 minutes in length (Prime News-KTLA-TV) in 2006 and a Peabody Award for KTLA-TV’s coverage of the Rodney King beating in 1991.
 In 2001, he was awarded first place for television difficult news coverage from the Greater Los Angeles Press Club.
 Other honors include three "Golden Mike" awards from the Radio and Television News Association of Southern California, the 2001 award for spot news coverage from the APTRA of California and Nevada, a Regional Edward R. Murrow Award for spot news coverage from the RTNDA in 1998, and two Golden Quill awards from the Pittsburgh Press Club.